Excellent research

 Bo Rothstein

-Bo Rothstein is a Senior Professor and was appointed Wallenberg Scholar in 2010 for his research on the quality of political institutions, trust, and corruption.
-He is one of the founders of the Quality of Government Institute (QoG) at the University of Gothenburg.
+Bo Rothstein is a Senior Professor of Political Science and conducts research on the quality of political institutions, trust, and corruption.
+In 2010, he was appointed a Wallenberg Scholar and in 2013 received an ERC Advanced Grant for the project The Performance of Democracies.
+Bo Rothstein is one of the founders of the Quality of Government Institute (QoG) and held the August Röhss Chair in Political Science from 1994 to 2021.

 Ann Towns

-ERC Grants: The European Research Council (ERC) annually announces four types of research grants to support researchers at different stages of their careers.
+ERC Grants: The European Research Council (ERC) annually announces four different types of research grants to support researchers at different stages of their careers.
 The ERC particularly promotes interdisciplinary projects that pose innovative questions and have the potential to generate groundbreaking and innovative results, methods, and products.